imbybio/elm-makers-workshop/README.md

 This may sound cumbersome but it prevents a whole class of bugs that more flexible languages can be prone to.
-For example, if you have a data type that is defined as have a field called `title`, you can safely extract the value of the `title` field out of any data structure of that type, this will never result in an exception.
+For example, if you have a data type that is defined as having a field called `title`, you can safely extract the value of the `title` field out of any data structure of that type, this will never result in an exception.